-SCARP’s intensive programs and real-world work prepare our students for wisdom and professional excellence.
+SCARP’s intensive programs and real-world work prepare our students for professional excellence and planning in partnership.
 SCARP’s students represent diverse backgrounds, diverse educations, and diverse professional aspirations and expertise.
 Having a SCARP-trained professional planner is an excellent way to tackle projects and challenges.

 Do you need an entry-level professional in the planning world, or know of a great opportunity for the next generation of planners?